CIS565-Fall-2014/Project4-Rasterizer/README.md

 * Anti-aliasing

 A simple anti-aliasing method is to sum the color of the neighbouring positions and set the average value as the anti-aliasing result.
-In the program, I used the original pixel and its 8 surronding neighbours to perform anti aliasing.
+In the program, I used the original pixel and its 8 surrounding neighbours to perform anti aliasing.

 The left image is without anti-aliasing and the right one is after anti aliasing.
 It makes the edge smoother but also makes the other part of the image a little blurred.